openshift/lvm-operator/docs/troubleshooting.md

    WARNING: updating PV header on /dev/vdc for VG vg1.
    Volume group "vg1" successfully extended
    ```
-   Note that due to the restorataion, the thin pool used up 100% of the new disk instead of the thinPoolConfig from the LVMCluster.
+   Note that due to the restoration, the thin pool used up 100% of the new disk instead of the thinPoolConfig from the LVMCluster.
-   If that is undesired, you should manually resize the vg on that pv afterwards or specify the desired sizes with vgextend.
+   If that is undesired, you should manually resize the vg on that pv afterward or specify the desired sizes with vgextend.

 It should be mentioned that if the path used in the deviceSelector differs from the path in LVMCluster, you might need to patch the LVMCluster resource by deactivating the webhook the same way as you would when reducing the volume group.